edimc2000/dotnet-asp-a2-account-management/readme.md

 # Account Management API - using ASP.NET
-This is an API implementation using ASP.Net demonstrating API endpoints basic account management operations.
+This is an API implementation using ASP.Net demonstrating API endpoints for basic account management.

+Operations:
 - **creating/registering a new account** (Create using HTTP method `POST`),
 - **reading/searching for an account or displaying all accounts** (Retrieve using HTTP method `GET`),
 - **updating account data using the account Id** (Update using HTTP method `PATCH`) and